Jarvis-Bot/Jarvis-Core/README.md

 ```
 But, there's more!
 You could connect it to Github, Travis-CI, Instagram, Facebook, Email, Tumblr...
 And it will just execute what you need!

-What about publishing every Instagram pic you post on Tumblr, saving them in local, and send it to your mum via mail?
+What about publishing every Instagram pic you post on Tumblr, saving them in local, and sending it to your mum via mail?
-Or receiving a failed notification from Travis-CI, playing an alarm sound on your computer/homeserver, and blink every Philips Hue in your house/office?
+Or receiving a failed notification from Travis-CI, playing an alarm sound on your computer/homeserver, and blinking every Philips Hue in your house/office?

 You can define every possible case.